kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 Enabling / disabling the feature gate in a kubelet requires node to be drained, otherwise kubelet may remount volumes from running Pods.
 Kubelet upgrade requires the same.
-A newly started kubelet, with `SELinuxMount` enabled, should not see a volume mounted by the previous kubelet with no `-o context` option, while a running Pod may now require it with `-o context` - kubelet will try to unmount + re-mount it, which might break a running Pod.
-(More likely, kubelet won't be able to unmount the volume, polluting logs with errors.)

 ### Version Skew Strategy

 The newly introduced API fields are used only by kubelet.
 We expect the usual upgrade / downgrade strategy (API server version must be higher or equal to kubelet version), and the same for the feature gates (API server must have the feature gate enabled before it's enabled in a kubelet).

-Therefore, kubelet with `SELinuxMountReadWriteOncePod` or `SELinuxMount` enabled can expect that the API server provides corresponding API fields exist and can be used.
+Therefore, kubelet with `SELinuxMountReadWriteOncePod` or `SELinuxMount` enabled can expect that the API server provides corresponding API fields.

 ## Production Readiness Review Questionnaire